 Terrelly shakes his head.
 “After fifty years of pain and strife, I have learned a bitter truth—people will gather to grumble and squawk, but nothing will inspire them to actual change.
 I was at Sidehelm, Wolven, when the lords of Erendor turned their backs.
 After all their talk of honor and duty, they struck a pact with Arganti Knifelock.
 My only victory that day was in protecting Rennarean and Eralindíany.”

 “The world can change, Terrelly.”
 Ren searches his face.
 “You made me say that before I slept, remember?
 Have you forgotten the times we shared together?”

 “I wish I had, boy.
 For what I taught you to say was a thoughtless lie.”

 Gyrax clasps my shoulder.
 “All is not lost.
 Not according to the Vagabond King.”

 Terrelly scoffs.
 “Alijyar fled when we needed him most.
 He is a Primal Mage—his interest in our cause was a passing fancy.”

 “Before you stands the Prophesied Traveler.”

-Terrelly looks me up and down…then scoffs again.
+Terrelly looks me up and down, then scoffs again.
 “You play a cruel jest, Wolven.
-Why present this hapless boy?
+You expect me to rally behind a helpless boy?
 It is obvious he cannot fight or cast.”